CU-DBMI/redirects/README.md

 ### Set up custom domain

 By default, GitHub Pages will host your redirects website at a url like `your-org.github.io/repo-name/some-link`.
-To turn this into a nicer `your-domain.com/some-link`, you can set up a custom domain.
+To turn this into a nicer `your-domain.com/some-link`, you need to set up a custom domain.

 To do this, [follow the instructions here](https://docs.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain).
 In summary: